Course Outline

 11. Understanding regression trees and model trees

-- Adding regression to trees
+- Incorporating regression into trees

 12. Understanding association rules